zhengshuai1001/JiKouCompany/README.md

 Adventure is worthwhile in itself.

 Let go of those who bring you down and surround yourself with those who bring out the best in you.

+Be curious about everything.
+Never stop learning.
+Never stop growing.